-Staff are alert to signs of abuse, neglect, including physical, sexual and emotional abuse, peer-onpeer abuse, being at risk from or involvement in serious violence and female genital mutilation.
-They must follow the appropriate procedure set out in this policy and its annexes
+Staff are alert to signs of abuse, neglect, including physical, sexual and emotional abuse, child-on-child abuse, being at risk from or involvement in serious violence and female genital mutilation.
+They must follow the appropriate procedure set out in this policy and any specific guidance provided within this policy.

 All staff are aware that children with disabilities, special needs or with language delay may communicate concerns with behaviours rather than words.
-Additionally, staff will question the cause of knocks and bumps in children who have limited mobility.
+Additionally staff will question the cause of knocks and bumps in children who have limited mobility.

 All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments.
 All staff should consider whether children are at risk of abuse or exploitation in situations outside their families.
-Extrafamilial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation and serious youth violence.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation and serious youth violence.